 What determines the level of economic activity in a society?
 In other words, what determines how many goods and services a nation actually produces?
 What determines how many jobs are available in an economy?
 What determines a nation's standard of living?
 What causes the economy to speed up or slow down?
-What causes firms to hire more workers or to lay workers off?
+What causes firms to hire more workers or to lay them off?
 Finally, what causes the economy to grow over the long term?

-An economy's macroeconomic health can be defined by a number of goals: growth in the standard of living, low unemployment, and low inflation, to name the most important.
-How can macroeconomic policy be used to pursue these goals?
-Monetary policy, which involves policies that affect bank lending, interest rates, and financial capital markets, is conducted by a nation's central bank.
+We can determine an economy's macroeconomic health by examining a number of goals: growth in the standard of living, low unemployment, and low inflation, to name the most important.
+How can we use government macroeconomic policy to pursue these goals?
+A nation's central bank conducts monetary policy, which involves policies that affect bank lending, interest rates, and financial capital markets.
 For the United States, this is the Federal Reserve.
-Fiscal policy, which involves government spending and taxes, is determined by a nation's legislative body.
+A nation's legislative body determines fiscal policy, which involves government spending and taxes.
 For the United States, this is the Congress and the executive branch, which originates the federal budget.
-These are the main tools the government has to work with.
+These are the government's main tools.
 Americans tend to expect that government can fix whatever economic problems we encounter, but to what extent is that expectation realistic?
-These are just some of the issues that will be explored in the macroeconomic chapters of this book.
+These are just some of the issues that we will explore in the macroeconomic chapters of this book.